Switzerland – Interlaken & The Bernese Oberland.

 Our morning exploring a small amount of Ballenburg ended with a 30 minute guided tour by horse and carriage.

 My thanks go to Classic Collection who hosted us.
-It was a fantastic trip and insight to a beautiful part of the world.
+It was a fantastic trip and an insight into a beautiful part of the world.
 A country that I would love to explore more of.